 In its search for a new generation of workers, manufacturers must turn to the millennial generation.
 However, attracting and retaining millennial talent to manufacturing has been a challenge.
 That is why Siemens sees the need to develop programs that will break down manufacturing and engineering silos and put students in touch with industry players.
 We started a 1-day internship program in 2017 and had many participate for a unique and successful opportunity.

-Manufacturing in America - 2018 will host its 3rd annual Student Zone where 9th through 12th grade students will be able to participate in educational and hands-on workshops with manufacturing equipment.
+Manufacturing in America - 2018 hosted its 3rd annual Student Zone where 9th through 12th grade students will be able to participate in educational and hands-on workshops with manufacturing equipment.

 What is the Siemens 1-Day Internship?

-Last year, Siemens collaborated with companies such as Electro-matic, Fori Automation, Inc. and Harry Major Machine, to empower students in a work-related job shadowing experience to gain important knowledge and skills in a particular career field.
+Since 2017 Siemens collaborated with companies such as Electro-matic, Fori Automation, Inc. and Harry Major Machine, to empower students in a work-related job shadowing experience to gain important knowledge and skills in a particular career field.
 The most important aspect of the internship is for students to get trained and motivated before they enter the job market.
 Students get a complete hands-on experience of touring the manufacturing facility and even learn more about the roles of engineering, management, and sales.
 This also provides the companies with an opportunity to 'test drive' the talent.
-Stop by the Student Zone to learn more about this program.

 Hear from our customer on the experience of last year's internship...